11 Top-Rated Tourist Attractions Things to Do in Waikiki

 This jut of land or head was named Diamond Head when 19th-century sailors thought some of the crystals found here were diamonds.

-Official site: http://dlnr.hawaii.gov/dsp/parks/oahu/?park_id=15
+Official site: https://dlnr.hawaii.gov/dsp/parks/oahu/?park_id=15

 5. Surfing on Waikiki Beach